zucchett/ScientificComputingWithPython2022/README.md

 # Scientific Computing With Python - Exercises Branch

 - Lessons → all the lessons files
-- Weekly exercises group by weeks
+- Weekkly exercises group by weeks